Breakpoint Chlorination and SLAM

 2. Raise Free Chlorine to Shock Level

-Calculate the chlorine dosage needed to reach a shock level of 10-12 ppm or higher, depending on the contamination level and pool size.
+Dose up to a shock level of 10-12 ppm or higher, with the exact amount depending on how bad the contamination is and how big the pool is.

 3. Maintain Shock Level

-Regularly test free chlorine (FC) and combined chlorine (CC) every few hours.
-Keep chlorine levels elevated until CC drops below 0.5 ppm and water clears.
+Test free chlorine (FC) and combined chlorine (CC) every few hours and re-dose to keep FC at shock level.
+Hold it there until CC drops below 0.5 ppm and the water clears.

 4. Brush and Vacuum